-Since our founding in 1988, NACDD's programs and activities remain focused on supporting the professional growth and development of state health officials.
-As we face an increasingly challenging public health landscape, NACDD is here to serve you so that you can best serve your community
+NACDD’s programs and activities focus on supporting the professional growth and development of state and territorial health officials.
+As we face an increasingly challenging public health landscape, NACDD is here to serve you so that you can best serve your community.

-- Learn about and assess your competencies: NACDD’s Chronic Disease Competencies Assessment Tool allows Members to identify their current level of proficiency in each of the competency areas.
+- Check your Chronic Disease Competencies: All professional development activities at NACDD tie to the Chronic Disease Competencies (review a complete list of the competencies and available resources): NACDD’s Chronic Disease Competencies Assessment Tool allows Members to identify their current level of proficiency in each of the competency areas.
 Members can use the tool to: establish a baseline of current skills in a new position; conduct periodic self-assessments to observe change; work with a manager to compare assessments; and develop IDPs to support ongoing progress and advancement.

-- Watch our General Member Webinars: Hear various educational topics presented monthly (January through December) in a one-hour call on the fourth Thursday at 3:00 p.m.
+- Watch our General Member Webinars: Hear various educational topics presented monthly (January through November) in a one-hour call on the fourth Thursday of each month at 3:00 p.m.
 ET.
-Previous topics are archived and have covered a wide variety of topics, including how to build a prediabetes awareness campaign in your state to adapting the CDC’s Whole Child, Whole School, Whole Community model to oral health promotion and much, much more.
+Previous webinars are archived and have covered a wide variety of topics.

-- Learn about our invitation only, Chronic Disease Academy: Held annually, the Academy is NACDD’s premier professional development program.
-On average, more than 300 state and territorial health officials, their staff, partners, and students attend the Academy for a deeper dive on core chronic disease prevention and control competencies, emerging issues in our field, and networking opportunities.
+- Learn about our invitation only, Chronic Disease Academy: Held annually, the Academy is NACDD’s premier in-person professional development program.
+Attendees, including state and territorial health officials, Chronic Disease Unit staff, partners, and students participate in the Academy for a deeper dive on core chronic disease prevention and control competencies, emerging issues in our field, and networking opportunities.

 - Become a better leader: Chronic Disease Director leadership support is available through several NACDD programs and opportunities.
-NACDD’s Public Health Leadership and Practice Team facilitates peer-to-peer learning among Chronic Disease Directors by cultivating leader-to-leader dialogue among states and CDC and by enabling collective problem solving.
+NACDD’s Public Health Leadership and Practice (PHLP) team facilitates peer-to-peer learning among Chronic Disease Directors by cultivating leader-to-leader dialogue among states and CDC and by enabling collective problem solving.